abpframework/abp/docs/en/UI/Angular/Feature-Libraries.md

 <!-- TODO: Insert info on CLI `add-module` command here when the schematic is ready. -->

-Manual consumption of a feature library has three steps:
+The manual setup of a feature library has three steps:

 ### 1. Install the Library